Suburbzero/suburbzeroact.github.io/content/forum-gallery/index.md

 ---
-title: "gg"
+title: "Forum"
 header_image:  "/images/S0_web_header_16x9.svg"
-header_headline: "gallery"
+header_headline: "Launch Forum"
-layout: "partners"
+layout: "events"
-header_subheadline: "..."
+header_subheadline: "Well, what a great start.
+If you're in Canberra or the neighbourhood it is not too late to become involved."
 header_menu: false
 hPages: "/forum-gallery"
 author: "Garry Jolley-Rogers per SuburbZeroACT"